Maaarkos/I-T/COMPUTER-NETWORKS/osi-model-and-encapsulation.md

 # 🧅 The OSI Model & Encapsulation (The Envelope Theory)

+It is crucial to understand one thing right from the start: **The OSI model does not dictate what goes first or last on the wire.
+The OSI model defines who is responsible for what.**

 Before a packet hits the wire, it must go through the "assembly line" in the operating system.
 Each layer attaches its own piece of information (headers).
 Let's break it down to the absolute essentials.

 ### 📊 The OSI Model (Practical View)